algorithmica-org/implementations/README.md

 # algo
 The snippets you are asked to code way too often in competitive programming.

-Code style is intentionally simplified (no references, templates, inheritance, try-catches, iterator support or stuff like that) so that you do not need to read a 300 pages long book to understand it.
+Code is intentionally simplified (no references, templates, inheritance, try-catches or stuff like that) so that you do not need to read a 300 pages long book to understand it.
+You are supposed to just copy and paste it during contest with minimal changes.

 Use at your own risk.
 I am pretty sure it at least compiles, but may contain minor bugs.